google-research/evoflow/README.md

 and Chromosomal mutations.
 Equivalent to deep-learning layers (e.g a convolution layer).

-- **evoluationary model**: Directed graph of evolutionary ops used to evolve the population.
-Equivalent to a model architecture in deep-learning settings.
+- **evoluationary model**: Directed graph of evolutionary ops that is used to evolve the population.
+This is equivalent to a model architecture in deep-learning settings.

 ## Disclaimer